Create mocks

 .WithDefaultValueFor<int>(() => 42);

-var sut = Mock.Create<IChocolateDispenser>(behavior);
+IChocolateDispenser sut = IChocolateDispenser.CreateMock(behavior);

 Initialize<T>(params Action<IMockSetup<T>>[] setups):- Automatically initialize all mocks of type T with the given setups when they are created.